 2020 is SVP’s twentieth year of engaging with Boulder County nonprofits to improve practices in board governance, fundraising, strategy, communications, technology infrastructure, leadership development, and so much more.

-In 2020 we’ll select one new nonprofit for an investment of capacity building consulting with a supporting cash grant.
-Letters of Inquiry (LOI) were due by January 11, 2020.
-Organizations interested in applying in 2021 can read our full SVP 2020 Request for Proposals and contact SVP at 303.840.0165 this fall.
+In 2021 we’ll select one new nonprofit for an investment of capacity building consulting with a supporting cash grant.
+Letters of Inquiry (LOI) were due by January 29, 2021.
+Organizations interested in applying should read our full SVP 2021 Request for Proposals and contact SVP at 303.840.0165 this fall.

 SVP invests multi-year pro bono Catapult consulting and supporting cash grants in three to five Boulder County nonprofits annually.
 New investments are added in June of each year and retiring investments are graduated in November of each year.